-You may enroll: 1) on a per issue basis (at \$28.00 per topic) or 2) per year, for the special rate of \$229 (you save \$51).
+You may enroll: 1) on a per issue basis (at \$35.00 per topic) or 2) per year, for the special rate of \$299 (you save \$51).
 You may submit the answer sheet, along with the other information requested, via mail, fax, or phone.
-You can also take this and other exams on the Internet at www.podiatrym.com/cme.
+You can also take this and other exams on the Internet at podiatrym.com/cme.

 If you correctly answer seventy (70%) of the questions correctly, you will receive a certificate attesting to your earned credits.
 You will also receive a record of any incorrectly answered questions.
 If you score less than 70%, you can retake the test at no additional cost.
-A list of states currently honoring CPME approved credits is listed on pg.
-144. Other than those entities currently accepting CPME-approved credit, Podiatry Management cannot guarantee that these CME credits will be acceptable by any state licensing agency, hospital, managed care organization or other entity.
+Other than those entities currently accepting CPME-approved credit, Podiatry Management cannot guarantee that these CME credits will be acceptable by any state licensing a gency, hospital, managed care organization or other entity.
 PM will, however, use its best efforts to ensure the widest acceptance of this program possible.
+All tokens will be valid until 12/31/27.

 This instructional CME program is designed to supplement, NOT replace, existing CME seminars.
 The goal of this program is to advance the knowledge of practicing podiatrists.
 We will endeavor to publish high quality manuscripts by noted authors and researchers.
-If you have any questions or comments about this program, you can write or call us at: Program Management Services, P.O.
-Box 490, East Islip, NY 11730, (631) 563-1604 or e-mail us at bblock@podiatrym.com.
+If you have any questions or comments about this program, you can e-mail us at bblock@podiatrym.com.

-Following this article, an answer sheet and full set of instructions are provided (pg.
-144).-Editor reatment of chronic wounds is common practice for the foot and ankle specialist.
+Following this article, an answer sheet and full set of instructions are provided.-Editor reatment of chronic wounds is common practice for the foot and ankle specialist.
 The typical chronic wound care patient is over the age of 50, neuropathic, with multiple co-morbidities.
 This creates many obstacles to wound healing given the impaired host.
 Wounds that occur in the trauma setting are discussed much less frequently.
 Ranging from minor to severe, traumatic wounds require prompt attention and meticulous wound care and assessment to assure a favorable outcome.
 Although the traumatic wound care patient is typically younger and with minor or fewer co-morbidities, this patient poses new challenges to wound care as s(he) is typically sensate.